Amatsu-Kami/jellyfin-plugin-library-manager/README.md

 You can contribute to this project by creating issues for bugs you found or features you think would be a good addition to this plugin.
 You can also fork this project to make the changes yourself.

+## Contact

+If you have any question about the plugin, if you found a bug you would like to report directly or if you need help, feel free to join my discord server: https://discord.gg/cjg3FBtm2W

 ## License

 This plugin use a GPLv3 license.
 To see the license, see the "LICENSE" file in the project.